aWilson41/SPH-Fluid-Simulation/README.md

 Build with CMake using the provided CMakeLists.txt.

 This includes my own graphics abstraction in the "Engine" folder (I might give it it's own repo soon) includes LodePNG for reading/writing png images.
+See Constants.h for parameters.

 ![Alt text](https://andaharoo.files.wordpress.com/2017/12/2017-12-07-17_56_44-animate.png?w=2000&h=)